EARWIG CHILD PROTECTION POLICY

-Parents are entitled to opt their children out of the Earwig process at any time, in which case access to their children’s images will be restricted to school Staff.
-Parents are also advised that any images that they buy from the website should not be displayed on the internet without some consideration of child security issues.
+Parents are entitled to opt out of the Earwig parent share process at any time, in which case access to their children’s images will be restricted to school Staff.
+Parents are also advised that any images that they buy from the website should not be displayed on the internet without due consideration of child security issues.

 Pupils at Earwig schools may be flagged as ‘No Photos’ for several reasons including parental opt-out or being designated as ‘Looked After’.
 Any Earwig Records in which any No Photos Pupil is tagged is automatically designated an ‘Internal’ Record and therefore not visible to anyone outside the school.